 You do not need one for an ordinary street event where food and drink is not being sold.
 However food safety is important and your local council will be able to advise you on this.

 The Streets Alive website (above) gives advice about signs.

 Do I need permission to put up bunting?

-A street party isn't a street party without bunting and you do not need to ask permission for ordinary lightweight bunting.
+You do not need to ask permission for ordinary lightweight bunting.
 It can be hung from windows, trees, lamp columns or guttering.
 However consider your own health and safety risks when putting up bunting.
-Again, the Streets Alive website (above) has some good ideas.
+Again, the Streets Alive website has some good ideas.